 “Please write a brief statement giving your reasons for applying to Weill Cornell Medical College.”

-How to Answer: This essay prompt asks for you to explain what about Weill Cornell interests you.
-Here is an excellent opportunity to demonstrate your (thorough!) school research and align your future goals with the mission of the university.
+How to Answer: This essay prompt asks you to explain what about Weill Cornell interests you.
+It’s an excellent opportunity to demonstrate your (thorough!) school research and align your future goals with the university’s mission.

 When we say align your goals, we don’t mean adjust your goals.
 Everything you write in your essays should be authentic and genuinely express something about you.
 Your answer should be unique to your interests.

 For example, do you have a link to a specific program or club at the school?
 Is there something specific about the program that will help you succeed?
 Your school research should be thorough to make your answer as unique, thoughtful, and genuine as possible.
 Find Cornell opportunities that suit your interests and aspirations.

 “Please describe a challenge you faced and how you addressed it.”

 How to Answer: This essay is an excellent opportunity to demonstrate your strengths.
 Med schools don’t want you to simply list your skills – they want substantial answers.
 You can choose any challenge you’ve faced and take the reader through how you overcame it.